-II.
-Personnel

-II.A.
-Program Director

-II.A.1.
-There must be one faculty member appointed as program director with authority and accountability for the overall program, including compliance with all applicable program requirements.
-(Core)

-II.A.1.a) The Sponsoring Institution's GMEC must approve a change in program director and must verify the program director's licensure and clinical appointment.
-(Core)

-Final approval of the program director resides with the Review Committee.
-(Core) [Previously II.A.1.b)]

-[For specialties that require Review Committee approval of the program director, the Review Committee may further specify.
+- II.
+Personnel - II.A.
+Program Director - II.A.1.
+There must be one faculty member appointed as program director with authority and accountability for the overall program, including compliance with all applicable program requirements. ^(Core) - II.A.1.a) The Sponsoring Institution's GMEC must approve a change in program director and must verify the program director's licensure and clinical appointment. ^(Core) - II.A.1.a).(1) Final approval of the program director resides with the Review Committee. ^(Core) [Previously II.A.1.b)] [For specialties that require Review Committee approval of the program director, the Review Committee may further specify.
 This requirement will be deleted for those specialties that do not require Review Committee approval of the program director.]